On an annual basis, the Broken Hill Solar Plant will produce enough electricity to meet the needs of approximately 22,000 average Australian homes.

-- Complaints and enquiries
+- Community complaints and enquiries

 On behalf of the Powering Australian Renewables Fund (PARF), AGL announced in November 2016 that it had reached financial close on selling its 102 MW Nyngan and 53 MW Broken Hill solar plants into the fund.

 The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the two solar plants.

 AGL was responsible for the development and management of Broken Hill Solar Plant.
 Construction began in mid-July 2014 and was completed at the end of 2015.
 The plant was officially opened in January 2016.